KATT/envsafe/README.md

 Mostly based on the great project [envalid](https://github.com/af/envalid), but with some minor differences

-- Rewritten in 100% TypeScript
+- Written in 100% TypeScript
 - Always strict - only get the props you have defined
 - No dependencies - smaller bundle for browser/isomorphic apps